 Work on your grip strength, too.

 Yoga strengthens your wrists, but it doesn’t strengthen your grip strength, and this is incredibly important when it comes to your overall fitness.
 Practicing just yoga and not doing grip strengthening exercises usually leads to wrist pain, and this can prevent you from practicing yoga at all.
-Some examples of grip strengthening exercises include hanging from a pull-up bar, farmer’s carries, and any exercise where you’re holding dumbbells or barbell.
+Some examples of grip strengthening exercises include hanging from a pull-up bar, farmer’s carries, and any exercise where you’re holding dumbbells or a barbell.
 Do these at least 2x per week to keep your wrists happy!

 Take care of your heart with cardio.

 If your yoga workouts challenge you enough to the point where you feel like your heart is pounding out of your chest, then you might not need anything else for cardio.
 But if you’re not challenging your cardiovascular abilities with yoga, then you should shoot for at least two 20-minute cardio-focused workouts per week.
 These can be in the form of a brisk walk, running, rowing, swimming, or any other form of cardio suitable for your level of fitness.

 Should I do yoga before or after a workout?